ENCODE: Encoding NetFlows for Network Anomaly Detection: Conclusion Future Work

-While investigating our performance on the CTU-13 dataset, we have noticed that our encoding algorithm produces a very large cluster in which all infrequent feature values are put.
-This is a behaviour that we want to capture with our encoding but it does not work for feature values that occur infrequently in the train set and frequently in the test set.
-As it occurs frequently in the test set, the symbol that is used to represent this large cluster will appear more often in the test traces and the state machine model would give this symbol a very high probability for it to occur.
-This would then raise many false negatives.
-As one of our future works, we want to investigate how we can deal with this issue in our encoding and for the learning of the state machine models.
+We present a new encoding algorithm, ENCODE, that preprocesses NetFlow datasets for machine learning.
+ENCODE uses the frequency of feature values and the co-occurrence frequencies between feature values to compute the context in which the feature values appear.
+This context is then used to group feature values, creating an encoding for the given input feature.
+The intuition is that feature values that occur in similar contexts and with similar frequencies are indicative of similar software services and should, therefore, receive the same encoding label.

+We empirically demonstrate the effectiveness of ENCODE by applying it to NetFlow data from three different datasets and training four different ML models to detect network anomalies in an unsupervised manner.
+For each dataset, we evaluated the performance results of the ML models and compared them to the performance achieved using two baseline encoding methods.
+The empirical results show that the ML models performed considerably better when trained on NetFlows preprocessed by ENCODE.

+From our empirical results, the state machine model achieved the best performance in detecting network anomalies.
+For this method, we present a use case that demonstrates the type of information an analyst receives from the system and how it can be used to perform further analysis.
+Additionally, we show that this method is resilient to perturbations introduced by attackers attempting to evade detection.
+In fact, such perturbations make the data appear more anomalous, resulting in higher detection rates.

-For this work, we have only used NetFlow.
-For future work for our encoding algorithm, we would like to evaluate it on other types of data e.g. software log data.
-We believe that our encoding could also be beneficial for encoding software log data and it would also be interesting to compare our encoding algorithm to existing works that are used to process software log data.
+In this work, we have applied ENCODE to NetFlow data.
+In future work, we aim to evaluate ENCODE on other types of data, such as software log data.
+We believe that our encoding could also be beneficial for preprocessing software log data, and it would be valuable to investigate its effectiveness on additional data types.